Breast Lift in Dallas, TX with Dr. Bryan Armijo

 The process of breast lift surgery involves the removal of excess skin and the remodeling of existing breast tissue to sculpt youthful contours.
 After you have a breast lift, your breasts will be rounder and firmer; they will also sit higher on your chest.

-Some patients choose this procedure to correct breast asymmetry or make their areola smaller, as these surgical processes can easily be incorporated into a mastopexy.
+Some patients choose this cosmetic surgery to correct breast asymmetry or make their areola smaller, as these surgical processes can easily be incorporated into a mastopexy.
 When you visit Dr. Armijo for a consultation, he’ll listen to any concerns you have about the shape, size, or position of your breasts to recommend a personalized treatment plan.

 Who Makes a Good Candidate for Breast Lift Surgery?